Ukrainian line

-Ukrainian defensive line was a Russian heavily fortified defensive line on the territory of modern Ukraine built between 1731–1764 on the lands of the Zaporozhian Sich and the Cossack Hetmanate.
+The Ukrainian defensive line was a Russian heavily fortified defensive line on the territory of modern Ukraine built between 1731–1764 on the lands of the Zaporozhian Sich and the Cossack Hetmanate.
 Built by imperial Russia, it strengthened the defense of the southern borders from Tatar incursions and established military bases in approximation to the Crimea.
+It was designed by a Russian general Johann Bernhard Graf Weißbach from Bohemia.
 285 kilometers in length, it comprised 16 newly-constructed forts and 4 old forts repaired.
 The first stage was built from 1731–40 and subsequent construction began in the 1740s.

 History of construction

+Following the defeat at the Pruth Campaign, Russia was forced to surrender some of its territorial acquisitions in Ukraine and around the Sea of Azov.
+In January 1711, the Crimean Tatar khan Devlet Giray, in support of the Zaporizhian Sich, went to Sloboda Ukraine with his main forces (approximately 50,000 members of the Crimean horde) and several hundred Cossacks.

-Since the late 1720s, the Russian Empire began to actively prepare for war with the Ottoman Empire for the return of Azov and Northern Azov Sea Region.
-The Ukrainian line was built to prevent the Tatar incursion into the Poltava territory of the Hetmanate and the Kharkov territory of Sloboda Ukraine.
-The line proved to be of limited success given the distance between the fortresses and that the Crimean Tatars excelled in asymmetrical warfare, by raiding through gaps in the Russian defense lines.
+The Russian Empire began to prepare actively for the next war with the Ottoman Empire to secure the return of Azov and the Northern Azov Sea Region (Pryazovia).
+According to official Russian legend, the Ukrainian line was built to prevent the Tatar incursion into the Poltava territory of the Hetmanate and the Kharkiv territory of Sloboda Ukraine.
+The line proved to be of limited success given the distance between the fortresses and that the Crimean Tatars excelled in asymmetrical warfare by raiding through gaps in the Russian defense lines.
 The bulk of the work on the construction was done by Ukrainian Cossacks and peasants in 1731–1732.
-Every year 20 thousand Cossacks and 10 thousand peasants of Hetmanate worked on the line, who were obliged to work with their inventory and supplies, every 10th with an ox and the Cossacks with their weapons.
+Every year, 20 thousand Cossacks and 10 thousand peasants of the Hetmanate worked on the line, who were obliged to work with their own inventory and supplies, every 10th with an ox, and the Cossacks with their weapons.
 Thousands of Ukrainians lost their lives in the construction of the line.
 After signing the Treaty of Belgrade in 1739 and the transfer of the Russian-Turkish border from the territory between the Samara and Oril rivers on the Azov Sea, work on the line was terminated, and with the construction of the Dnieper line in 1770–1783, the Ukrainian line lost its military defensive value.